Ocelot-Social-Community/Ocelot-Social/README.md

     chown -R 65532:65532 /data
 ```

 If the uploads are expendable, discarding the volume works just as well.
-Remove
+Remove only
-only that one volume — `docker compose down -v` would take the Neo4j data with it:
+that one volume — `docker compose down -v` would take the Neo4j data with it:

 ```bash
 $ docker compose rm -sf minio
 $ docker volume rm ocelot-social_minio_data
 ```

-A fresh volume needs neither step.
-The volume is prefixed with the Compose project
-name, which defaults to the directory you cloned into (`ocelot-social` above) —
-check `docker volume ls` if yours differs.

 #### Local Installation